MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineApplicationInstanceAssociation.md

 ## PARAMETERS

-### -Identity
+### -Identities
-The identity for the application instance whose configuration association is to be removed.
+The identities for the application instances whose configuration associations are to be removed.

 ```yaml
 Type: System.String